 But if you are finding it hard to show your team appreciation, here are some simple but effective ideas to help you:

-You don’t have to speak out about everything to show your appreciation.
+You don’t have to give a speech to show your team appreciation.
 A simple thank you is enough.
 They may be just two words, but they can make your leadership team feel valued and appreciated.

-You could also use phrases like, “You’ve done a good job”, “Thank you for accomplishing this task”, and “It’s pleasure to have worked with you, you are such a hardworking team”.
+You could also use phrases like, “You’ve done a good job,” “Thank you for accomplishing this task,” and “It’s a pleasure to have worked with you; you are such a hardworking team.”